Adzz/data_schema/impl_notes.md

- if we recur that means list has to be a nested schema if we dont then there is the confusion with nested schemas implementing to_struct with different options from the usual. basically the options for to_struct stop becoming runtime "whn you call then fn" options and become schema compile time options... unless you pass the options to all the cast fns which like... meh.
+ if we recur that means list has to be a nested schema if we dont then there is the confusion with nested schemas implementing to_struct with different options from the usual. basically the options for to_struct stop becoming runtime "when you call then fn" options and become schema compile time options... unless you pass the options to all the cast fns which like... meh.
 Maybe.